• Skip to main content

 To twine the base, I use a piece of round reed; the size depends on the basket size.

-Give the reed a gentle crimp – you can use your fingers, pliers, or your stake weight.
+Give the reed a gentle crimp – you can use your fingers, pliers, or your spoke weight.
 Be gentle, or the reed will snap or crack.
 Minor cracking is fine.
 If the reed cracks more than halfway through, start with a new piece.

 Squaring up the basket